mr-islam/qawl/README.md

 **Packaging**: Linux and Windows was done on my personal Linux machine using `yarn dist`; packaging Mac attempted using Travis and `yarn release`.

-## To-do

-- **fix now**: int classes are conflicting and switching between page change methods don't work sometimes…
-  - determine causes by testing, and clean the code to fix bug

-- **ASAP**: test packages on Mac and Windows… (I only have Linux!)

-- animations upon page change
-  - if too complex, just make a fade in/out box on the left/right respective of page depending on page change saying the new page and showing an arrow
-- bookmarks feature
-  - entails small button to make/unmake bookmark, a dropdown to visit saved bmarks, some array in localstorage

-**Long-term**:
-- Marketing
-  - reach out on twitter, publications, reddit

-- remove unnecesssary parts of electron to trim app size
-  - use Juli engine? electrino?

-### Done
-- button to launch current surah on quran.com (allowing easy access to translations/recitations)
-  - by comparing current page using if-statements to the page definitons from `surahs.js`
-  - only issue: if they are in a long surah they will be taken to it's beginning… at least quran.com allows easy surah navigation

-- *abandoned*: zoom keyboard shortcuts
-  - browser zoom shouldn't be overridden, really messy on ff and chrome